aws-cloudformation/aws-cloudformation-resource-providers-organizations/aws-organizations-policy/docs/README.md

 # AWS::Organizations::Policy

 Policies in AWS Organizations enable you to manage different features of the AWS accounts in your organization.
+You can use policies when all features are enabled in your organization.

 ## Syntax